hoophq/docs/docs/connections/ssh-bastion.md

 # Bastion Server | ssh cli

-Hoop could act as a bastion server and connect into ssh hosts to allow execution of one-off tasks or opening interactive sessions.
+Hoop could act as a bastion server and connect into ssh hosts to allow execution of one-off sessions.

 ## Connection Configuration